How to Use a Fish Tape for Pulling Wire Through Conduit

 Managing Pulling Tension

 Maximum pulling tensions are specified by cable manufacturers and standards bodies like the Insulated Cable Engineers Association (ICEA) to prevent stretching or damage.
-The NEC requires installers to follow these manufacturer and standards-based instructions per Article 110.3(B).
+The NEC expects installers to follow manufacturer and standards-based instructions; follow published manufacturer pulling limits and applicable standards when conducting a pull.
 For long or complex pulls, a dynamometer might be used to monitor the force.
 If tension becomes excessive, stop the pull.
-The issue could be a collapsed conduit, an unrecognized obstruction, or exceeding the NEC bend limitations (no more than 360 degrees of bends between pull points).
+The issue could be a collapsed conduit, an unrecognized obstruction, or exceeding allowed bend limits (NEC-conforming practice limits total bends to 360 degrees between pull points for many conduit types).

 The type of conduit also plays a major role.
 Techniques for installing RMC conduit, for instance, differ from those for PVC.
 For detailed instructions on rigid steel, see our guide on installing RMC conduit.
-Similarly, there are specific 2023 NEC rules for PVC conduit use that impact installation and pulling strategies.
+Similarly, be aware of the 2023 NEC rules for PVC conduit use that impact installation and pulling strategies; for more on conduit fill and cable installation, see conduit fill calculations NEC guide.

 Key Takeaways for Safe and Compliant Wire Pulling

-- Prioritize Safety: Always use a non-conductive fish tape when working near potentially energized circuits.
+- Prioritize Safety: Whenever possible, de-energize circuits and use lockout/tagout.
+Use a non-conductive fish tape when working near potentially energized conductors; this reduces risk but does not eliminate the need for safe work practices.

-- Lubricate Generously: Use an appropriate wire pulling lubricant to reduce friction and protect wire insulation.
+- Lubricate Generously: Use an appropriate wire pulling lubricant to reduce friction and protect wire insulation, following the lubricant manufacturer’s instructions.

 - Communicate: Effective communication between the puller and the feeder is essential for a smooth and safe cable pull through.

-- Use the Right Tools: For heavy pulls, upgrade from electrical tape to mule tape and a mechanical pulling head.
+- Use the Right Tools: For heavy pulls, upgrade from electrical tape to mule tape and a mechanical pulling head, and follow cable manufacturer pulling limits.

 Primary Sources